AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Background

 \subsection{Existing Lifecycle Models}

-In this study, we consider two reference models for the lifecycle of Machine Learning applications: Cross-Industry Standard Process for Data Mining (CRISP-DM)~\cite{shearer2000crisp} and Team Data Science Process (TDSP)~\cite{TDSP}.
-We chose CRISP-DM, as although it is twenty years old, it is still the \textit{de facto} standard for developing data mining and knowledge discovery projects~\cite{martinez2019crisp}.
+In this study, we consider three reference models for the lifecycle of Machine Learning applications: Cross-Industry Standard Process for Data Mining (CRISP-DM)~\citep{shearer2000crisp}, the Team Data Science Process (TDSP)~\citep{TDSP}, and the Microsoft model described by \citet{amershi2019software}.
+We chose CRISP-DM, as although it is twenty years old, it is still the \textit{de facto} standard for developing data mining and knowledge discovery projects~\citep{martinez2019crisp}.
 We selected TDSP as modern industry methodology, which has at a high level much in common with CRISP-DM.
-There are other methodologies, but most are similar to CRISP-DM and TDSP.
-Findings in our paper can be extrapolated to those other methodologies.
+Finally, we also include the model described by \citeauthor{amershi2019software}, which is based on CRISP-DM and TDSP and addresses the workflow of software engineering teams~\citep{amershi2019software}.
+There are other methodologies, but most are similar to these three.
+Findings in our paper can be extrapolated to those other lifecycle models.

-CRISP-DM aims to provide anyone with ``a complete blueprint for conducting a data mining project''~\cite{shearer2000crisp}.
-Although data mining is not the common term used nowadays, it is valid for any project applying scientific methods to extracting value from data, including Machine Learning~\cite{martinez2019crisp}.
+CRISP-DM aims to provide anyone with ``a complete blueprint for conducting a data mining project''~\citep{shearer2000crisp}.
+Although data mining is not the common term used nowadays, it is valid for any project applying scientific methods to extracting value from data, including Machine Learning~\citep{martinez2019crisp}.
 CRISP-DM breaks down a project into six phases, as presented in Fig.~\ref{fig:crisp-dm}.
 It typically starts with \textbf{Business Understanding} to determine business objectives, going back and forward with \textbf{Data Understanding}.
 It is followed by \textbf{Data Preparation} to make data ready for \textbf{Modeling}.
 The produced model goes through an \textbf{Evaluation} in which it is decided whether the model can go for \textbf{Deployment} or it needs another round of improvement.
 The arrows between stages indicate the most relevant and recurrent dependencies, while the arrows in the outer circle indicate the evolution of Machine Learning systems after being deployed and their iterative nature.

-Based on CRISP-DM, a number of lifecycle models have been proposed~\cite{martinez2019crisp,mariscal2010survey} to address varying objectives.
-Derived models extend CRISP-DM for projects with geographically dispersed teams~\cite{moyle2001ramsys}, with large amounts of data and more focus on automation~\cite{wu2013data,rollins2015foundational}, or targeting the model reuse across different contexts~\cite{martinez2017casp}.
+Based on CRISP-DM, a number of lifecycle models have been proposed~\citep{martinez2019crisp,mariscal2010survey} to address varying objectives.
+Derived models extend CRISP-DM for projects with geographically dispersed teams~\citep{moyle2001ramsys}, with large amounts of data and more focus on automation~\citep{wu2013data,rollins2015foundational}, or targeting the model reuse across different contexts~\citep{martinez2017casp}.